-The first way is to get your content published on high traffic websites, related to your freelance services.
-This is known in the digital marketing world, as guest posting.
+The first way is to publish your content on high-traffic websites related to your freelance services.
+This is known in the digital marketing world as guest posting.

-By publishing your articles on well-known websites you gain a number of benefits:
+By publishing your articles on well-known websites, you gain many benefits:

 - Links to your website – This is good for your off-page SEO efforts and rankings.

-- Establish yourself as an expert – Reputable industry websites have strict rules on who they accept as a guest poster and those that finally made-it are perceived as the ‘experts’ for a given topic.
+- Establish yourself as an expert – Reputable industry websites have strict rules on who they accept as a guest poster and those that finally make it is perceived as the ‘experts’ for a given topic.

 The second way to build your personal brand is to utilize the power of social networks.
 Create personal pages on business-oriented networks like LinkedIn and Twitter and start connecting with other marketing professionals.

-To increase your chances of being followed by other people, make sure that your profile describes who you are and what you do, and publish relevant to digital marketing content on your pages.
+To increase your chances of being followed by others, make sure that your profile describes who you are and what you do, and publish relevant digital marketing content on your pages.

-One of the mistakes I did, at the beginning of my career, was not connecting with other freelance marketers and digital marketing professionals.
+One of the mistakes I made at the beginning of my career was not connecting with other freelance marketers and digital marketing professionals.
 I concentrated on building my website and publishing content and did not allocate the necessary time for making ‘real’ connections with other colleagues.

 There are many reasons why you need to do this consistently.